ds4se/chapters/menzies/dagstuhlManifesto.md

 -  and even some background information of the developers.

-All that information is  recorded in software repositories such as CVS, Subversion, GIT, GITHUB, and Bugzilla.
-Also found there are the telemetry data, run-time traces, and log files reflecting how customers experience software (that information  includes application and feature usage and records of performance and reliability).
+All that information is recorded in software repositories, such as CVS, Subversion, GIT, GITHUB, and Bugzilla.
+Found in these repositories are telemetry data, run-time traces, and log files reflecting how customers experience software, application and feature usage, and records of performance and reliability.

-This means that never before in the history have we had so much information about the details on how people collaborating to
+Never before have we had so much information about the details on how people collaborating to

 - use someone else's insights and software tools;
 - generate and distribute new insights and software tools;
 - maintain and update existing insights and software tools.

-(Here, by "tools" we mean everything from the four lines of SQL that are triggered when someone surfs to a web page, to scripts that might be only dozens to hundreds of lines of code, or to much larger open source and proprietary systems.
-Also, our use of "tools" includes building new tools as well as on-going maintenance work, as well as combinations of hardware and software system).
+Here, by "tools" we mean everything from the four lines of SQL that are triggered when someone surfs to a web page, to scripts that might be only dozens to hundreds of lines of code, or to much larger open source and proprietary systems.
+Also, our use of "tools" includes building new tools as well as on-going maintenance work, as well as combinations of hardware and software system.

 Accordingly, for your consideration, this book explores that process for software development applications.
 Our goal is to
 offer better insights into that process.
 The chapters here were written by participants at the Dagstuhl